pykello/virtqio/content/en/notes/spacetime-physics/lorentz-transformation.md

-# Special Topcic: Lorentz Transformation
+# Special Topic: Lorentz Transformation

 Layout of the physical world can be described in two equivalent ways:
 - Using events and intervals between them.